Rate this page

 Otherwise, if you chose to create an account using GitHub, then follow the prompts to authorize Notehub.

 Projects are core to the functionality of Notehub.
-They provide a way to organize a group of products, distribute firmware, organize teams, and provide team access controls.
+They provide a way to organize fleets of devices, distribute firmware, organize teams, and provide team access controls.

 A Project is composed of one or more identifiers called ProductUIDs.
 Each Project is created with an initial ProductUID, enabling you to associate your Notecard(s) to your Project as soon as it is created.